• Skip to main content

 A Brief History of the Dark Web

-Home » Blog » A Brief History of the Dark Web
+Home » Cybersecurity » A Brief History of the Dark Web

 To many, the dark web is a mysterious destination known for being frequented by criminals and hackers.
-There are many different interpretations of what exactly goes on in the dark web, which explains why it’s considered a place filled with unknowns.
+There are many different interpretations of what exactly goes on in this siloed part of the greater World Wide Web, which explains why it is considered a place filled with unknowns.
 In many cases, to truly understand something, you need to understand its history and what unfolded to bring it to its current position.
 Just as we once explored the Evolution of Security Awareness Training last month, here’s a brief history of the dark web.

 What is the Dark Web?

-Transactions on the dark web often utilize cryptocurrencies like Bitcoin to maintain user anonymity and facilitate untraceable exchanges.
+Transactions on the dark web often utilize cryptocurrencies like Bitcoin or newer “privacy coins” like Monero to maintain user anonymity and facilitate untraceable exchanges..
 Despite its potential for legitimate use, such as bypassing censorship or ensuring secure communications for whistleblowers, the dark web is also notorious for being a hub of illegal activities.
 Law enforcement and cybersecurity experts continuously monitor this realm to detect and combat crimes, ranging from the sale of illicit drugs and weapons to cybercrime and the trafficking of stolen data.

-In the Beginning (1990’s): The dark web’s origins trace back to the 1990s with the creation of Onion Routing by the U.S. government, a technology designed to protect intelligence communications and whistleblowers.
+In the Beginning (1990’s): The formation of the current dark web’s origins trace back to the 1990s with the creation of Onion Routing by the U.S. government, a technology designed to protect intelligence communications and whistleblowers.
 During this period, phishing tactics also emerged in AOL chatrooms, where users generated random credit card numbers to create phony AOL accounts and spam the community.

 The Rise of Tor (2000’s): The early 2000s saw the development of the Tor Project, which was built on Onion Routing principles to facilitate anonymous communication on the dark web.
 Notably, in 2003, the Mimail virus targeted PayPal users through phishing emails, tricking them into divulging their credentials.